 Similarly, Dr. Thomas Seyfried of Boston College told me a ketogenic diet beats chemotherapy for most cancers.
 Seyfried's decades of research indicates that cancer is a metabolic disease that can be treated with diet therapy.

 The ketogenic diet has also been praised for its ability to produce rapid weight loss, reverse type 2 diabetes, manage epileptic seizures, and prevent dementia and heart disease.

 Neurologist Dr. David Perlmutter told me the ketogenic diet prevents — and in some instances reverses — Alzheimer's disease and ADHD.
 He detailed the research in his bestseller, Grain Brain.

-Similarly, Dr. Jeff Volek, a professor at the University of Connecticut, told me the ketogenic diet promotes optimal health for diabetics, the obese, for elite endurance athletes, and the average sedentary individual.
+Similarly, Dr. Jeff Volek, a professor at Ohio State University, told me the ketogenic diet promotes optimal health for diabetics, the obese, for elite endurance athletes, and the average sedentary individual.
 "There are very few people that a ketogenic diet could not help," said Dr. Volek, author of The Art and Science of Low Carbohydrate Living.

 And obesity expert Dr. Eric Westman has seen thousands of morbidly obese patients at the Duke University Obesity Center lose dramatic amounts of weight on the ketogenic diet (without exercise) and reverse their type 2 diabetes and high cholesterol.

-Dr. Westman, author of A New Atkins for a New You, is pleased that mainstream media is finally dispelling the myth that eating fat makes you fat and sick.
+Dr. Westman, co-author of Keto Clarity, is pleased that mainstream media is finally dispelling the myth that eating fat makes you fat and sick.
 To the contrary, he said: Eating fat makes you skinny and healthy.